CivAIgentics/Jett/VOICE_LINK_QUICK_START.md

 ## 🎯 What's New?

-Jacky 3.0 can now **open web links for you** when you ask!
-Just say what you want to open, and Jacky will take you there.
+Jett can now **open web links for you** when you ask!
+Just say what you want to open, and Jett will take you there.

 ## 🗣️ How to Use It

 ### Method 1: Say the Service Name
-Just tell Jacky what you want to open:
+Just tell Jett what you want to open:

 ```
 ✅ "Open water account"